 A Quick Look at Management of Complexes

-The Pool People Ltd look after a number of complexes across the region from Polis to Paphos and Coral Bay/Peyia area.
+The Pool People Ltd are full committed to Complex Management in the Paphos region.
+From Polis to Paphos and Coral Bay/Peyia area.
 For some, we provide pool and garden services only; for others, the ‘’full monty’’.

 General information about Complex Management

 Whilst this note isn’t by any means a complete guide to management of complexes, it serves only to highlight some key areas.

 Complexes need a named person to act as Chairman or Leader of the committee or management team.
 This person and team, should be democratically elected by all owners on site (or a majority) and will provide the leadership/management of the business of the complex.
 The role of Chairman or committee member is often a thankless one BUT is required to ensure that all service providers/financial institutions/suppliers and owners have a point of contact.

 02. Business of the Complex

 The Chairman and Committee will ‘create’ the working agreement for the complex – a memorandum or articles of association .
 These should cover all aspects of the complex and its upkeep, including the finances of the committee.
 It is recommended that all owners have a copy of these and that any process of eg complaint or input, is written in the Mems/Agreement.